brmson/yodaqa/doc/HIGHLEVEL.md

     type-coercable to the answer term.
 E.g. "Who starred in Moon?" should generate LATs "who", "actor", possibly "star".
 Candidate answers will be matched against LATs to acquire score.
 Focus is typically always also an LAT.

-  * **NEAT** (Named Entity Answer Type).
-These are named entity types that should match named entity types of generated answers.
-E.g. "Who starred in Moon?" should generate NEATs "NEperson", "NEactor".
-    Candidate answers will be matched against NEATs to acquire score.
+We should also carry information whether the LAT is a specific entity (in question, the-; in answer, a named entity) or generic role (in question, a-; in answer, a wordnet synset word).

 As is the case in the rest of the flow, multiple annotators may concurrently produce the same featuresets.
 At the same time, not all